Information for commercial customers

 - Construction and demolition waste (C&D) e.g. building and construction materials sent to landfill

 Materials that are recovered, reused or recycled (not sent to landfill) are not subject to the levy.
 Commercial asbestos (or asbestos containing materials) will not be subject to the levy.

 The waste levy will be charged at $75 per tonne ex GST (plus $3.75/tonne administration fee) for the 2019/20 financial year.
 Some regulated wastes will incur a higher charge per tonne.
 The levy charge will be included in Council's commercial fees and charges.

 Yes, the levy will be included in Council’s commercial waste and recycling utility charges.
 The levy is applied proportionate to the size of waste bin provided.
 For example, a 240L waste bin will have an average deemed weight of 15kg.

 Yes, the levy will be included in Council’s commercial waste disposal fees and charges.
-Commercial customers who visit Birkdale Waste Transfer Station will be weighed in and out and a tonnage rate will be applied.
+Commercial customers who visit Birkdale Recycling and Waste Centre will be weighed in and out and a tonnage rate will be applied.
 Commercial customers using all other sites (including islands) will be charged a flat fee based on the size of the waste load.

 The State Government has an exemption in place for not-for-profit organisations that meet specific criteria.
 More information is available from the National Association of Charitable Recycling Organisations (NACRO).